 Management's Response: Bank reconciliations are emailed from the accountant to the director for review once completed each month.

-Results: We noted no reconciling items that have been outstanding for more than 12 months from year-end.
+Results: We noted ? disbursements from the Operating Account and 9 disbursements from the New Payroll Account that have been outstanding for more than 12 months from year-end.